stavco9/mend-devops-assignment/infra/live/mend-devops/aws/dev/README.md

 ## Terraform Execution Order

-The infrastructure must be deployed in the following specific order due to dependencies between components:
+The infrastructure must be deployed in the following specific order due to dependencies between components.
+The IAM and Route53 modules are global and only need to be deployed once, while the networking and EKS modules need to be deployed for each region.

-### 1. IAM Module
+### 1. IAM Module (Global - Deploy Once)
 **Location:** `./iam/`
-**Purpose:** Creates IAM policies and roles required by the EKS cluster and other AWS services.
+**Purpose:** Creates IAM policies and roles required by the EKS clusters and other AWS services.

 ```bash
 cd iam/